tpham19/Inventory-Manager/README.md

 # Inventory-Manager
-An Inventory to which stores products and accounts the quanitity of each product.
+Manages an inventory to which stores products and accounts the quantity of each product.